-Varicose vein treatment, also known as endovenous ablation, uses radiofrequency or laser energy to cauterize and close varicose veins in the legs.
-It may be used for cosmetic purposes, but it is most commonly used to help alleviate related symptoms such as aching, swelling, skin irritation, discoloration or inflammation.
-Endovenous ablation is safe, less invasive than conventional surgery, and leaves virtually no scars.
+Endovenous ablation uses energy to cauterize (burn) and close varicose veins.
+Doctors use it to help ease symptoms such as pain, swelling, and irritation.
+Ablation is safe, less invasive than surgery, and leaves virtually no scars.

-Tell your doctor about any recent illnesses, medical conditions, allergies and medications you’re taking, including herbal supplements and aspirin.
-You may be advised to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), or blood thinners several days prior to your procedure.
+Tell your doctor about any recent illnesses, medical conditions, and allergies.
+List the medications you take, including herbal supplements and aspirin.
+Your doctor may tell you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), or blood thinners before your procedure.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to wear a gown.
 Plan to have someone drive you home afterward.

 - What is Varicose Vein Treatment (Endovenous Ablation of Varicose Veins)?